ICCS 2020 Call for papers

 The full set of ICCS-20 keywords is available on the ICCS-20 keywords page

 We invite scientific papers of up to fourteen pages, short contributions up to eight pages and extended poster abstracts of up to three pages.
+All submissions should include references within the page limit.

 Papers and posters must be formatted according to Springer’s LNCS style guidelines and not exceed the page limit.